 Many diverse software options are currently available for desktop publishing, including the market leaders (professional software such as QuarkXPress and Adobe InDesign), open source software such as Scribus and LaTex, and the two programs developed by Microsoft (Word and Publisher).
 Also available is Pagination.com, which is among the most effective desktop publishing software for composing text, data, and images into a complete editorial product.
 Pagination.com is one of the first cloud-based, automatic-database publishing solutions offered by the publishing market.

 Each of these solutions is characterized by different technical features, performance, cost, ease of use, and availability.

-Here is a brief description of each of the following programs:
+Here is a brief description of each of the following desktop publishing software:

 Returning the focus to a single document, a user can handle different page sizes, add text and paragraphs in multiple columns with easy-to-use tools, and screen and easily change the objects.
 Moreover, the software also allows the user to easily create interactive documents and multimedia proposals with audio and video elements.

 Adobe InDesign supports exportation to the EPUB and SWF formats to create e-book and digital publications, such as digital magazines and suitable contents for tablets.
 Moreover, InDesign also manages XML, style sheets, and other markup coding to consent to the exportation of tagged text content for use in other formats and online.

 The newest version of InDesign has several new designs, including “liquid” layouts or “responsive” designs that automatically adjust to become suitable to different devices and the ability to link to different content.
 The second change is important as it allows changes to be replicated across all formats so they don’t have to be input multiple times (reducing the possibility of error).